 Average winter and summer high temperatures across Canada vary from region to region.
 Winters can be harsh in many parts of the country, especially in the interior provinces, where daily average temperatures are near −15°C, but can drop below −40°C plus severe wind chills.

 In non-coastal regions, snow can cover the ground for almost six months of the year, while in parts of the North snow can persist year-round.
 The West coast has a temperate climate, with a mild and rainy winter.
-On the East and West coasts, average high temperatures are in the low 20s°C, while between the coasts, the average summer high temperature ranges from 25 to 30°C, with temperatures in some interior locations occasionally exceeding 40°C plus humidity.

 What do they say about Saskatchewan?
 Hard to spell, easy to draw – eh?